 On-demand deliver apps Postmates and DoorDash are expanding across the US fast, and each company is hiring as many drivers as it can in most markets.
 With much easier vehicle requirements that permit just about any car, both Postmates and DoorDash are turning out to be a good alternative to driving for Uber and Lyft.

-Which is the better job for drivers — Postmates or DoorDash?
-Each provides a similar service, but there are differences between the two jobs that might make one job better for you than another.
-I talked to John, a driver who works for both apps in Southern California, and he told me what delivery jobs with Postmates and DoorDash are really like and which one he thinks is the better driver job.
+Which is the better gig for drivers — Postmates or DoorDash?
+Each provides a similar service, but there are differences between the two that might make one better for you than another.
+I talked to John, a driver who works for both apps in Southern California, and he told me what delivering with Postmates and DoorDash are really like and which one he thinks is the better for drivers.

-When you’re a delivery driver for either Postmates or DoorDash, you’ll receive and complete delivery requests using a mobile application.
+Postmates or DoorDash receive and complete delivery requests using a mobile application.
 All incoming orders come in through the app, and the app is where you see what you need to pick up and where you need to take it.

 The DoorDash app: Overall, John likes the DoorDash app because it presents all of the necessary information in a simple, easy-to-follow manner.
 The DoorDash app breaks the order down into a step-by-step list that makes it very obvious what you’re supposed to do next.
 There aren’t too many buttons or options on the screen, so it’s always easy to see how to contact the customer or how to double-check the order.